Microsoft-OpenHack/DevSecOps-Artifacts/README.md

-# DevSecOps OpenHack Light deployment script
+# DevSecOps OpenHack deployment script

 This script deploys and configures all the resources your team will need in order to complete the challenges during the OpenHack.
 These resources: